2020 Danish mink cull: Compensation agreement

-Implementation (udmøntning)
+Implementation ()

 The compensation to the individual mink companies was to depend on assessments made by "a special compensation and valuation commission for handling the mink compensations".
 On 18 December 2021, the Ministry of Food announced, after the establishment of six compensation and assessment commissions, that the assessment of the mink companies would begin.

 On 23 September 2022, based on SSI's assessment, the government decided to lift the ban on mink breeding from 1 January 2023.
 However, only 14 mink companies had applied for hibernation compensation and thus the possibility to resume mink breeding later against 1,223 who had applied for shutdown compensation equivalent to approx. 1% of the profession.
 Of this, it was Tage Pedersen's assessment in August of that year that between one and four would actually end up restarting.
 Mink breeders who chose to restart had to continue to comply with infection prevention measures, including testing of mink, use of protective equipment and hygiene course.
 The responsible minister, Rasmus Prehn, said about this, "It would not be possible for the mink industry to start up again without these measures.
 If we do not have these rules of the game, then it might be too big a risk to start up again".

 According to the Ministry of Food, payments to the mink breeders as of 2 September 2022 had cost the Danish state 6.6 billion kr.
 However, the total cost of payments is expected to be in the region of 20 billion kr.

 Officially, in June 2022, the Veterinary Food Administration expected that the valuation commissions would be completed in 2024.
 However, in September 2022, the Danish Transport Agency, which was the secretariat for the independent valuation commissions, informed the Ministry of Food and Agriculture that, based on the experience from the first 25 cases, it could take until 2027 before all mink breeders would be compensated.

-Criticism and analysis
+After rulings in the first 51 compensation cases (corresponding to approx. 5% of the more than 1,000 cases) on 31 January 2024, the Ministry of Food revised up its estimate of the total compensation bill from 17.6 to just below 24 billion kr.
+In March 2024, Zetland ran a story about potential conflicts of interest among members of the commissions, after which the political parties behind the agreement in April changed the distribution of commission seats to no longer include mink breeders.
+In return, think tanks such as Cepos, Kraka, Arbejderbevægelsens Erhvervsråd, and Justitia were given the options of appointing representatives to the commissions.
+A simplified compensation model was introduced on 1 October 2023, which breeders had until 31 December 2024 to apply for.